 Breast reconstruction techniques for women facing mastectomy or lumpectomy

-If you have experienced a mastectomy or lumpectomy procedure, there are several options for you to consider for your Texas breast reconstruction procedure.
+If you have experienced a mastectomy or lumpectomy procedure, there are several options for you to consider for your Frisco breast reconstruction procedure.
 Options can include:

 - Implant-based reconstruction with tissue expansion and second stage exchange to a silicone gel implant;